 How does Canadian Dairy Commission's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.

-Canadian Dairy Commission's score of 13 is higher than 79% of the industry.
+Canadian Dairy Commission's score of 13 is lower than 84% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.